March 23 Movement: Diplomatic developments and end of the first rebellion

 Negotiations between the Congolese government and Makenga's M23 recommenced in Kampala in June 2013.
 Although Makenga had assured his soldiers of their integration into the Congolese army in the event of a victory against Ntaganda, several former M23 soldiers reported to the UN Group of Experts that Makenga was planning a renewed offensive against Goma.
 From 1 January to 9 June 2013, 57 people who declared themselves as former M23 soldiers and Rwandan nationals were demobilized and repatriated by the MONUSCO's DDRRR Section.
 However, during an assessment in May 2013, a camp official indicated that no former M23 combatants had yet arrived at the designated demobilization camp in Rwanda.
 Furthermore, fourteen former M23 soldiers reported to the UN Group of Experts that Rwandan nationals who deserted from M23 and attempted to return directly to Rwanda were forcibly returned to M23 by Rwandan army personnel.
-On 12 July, Dr. Crispus Kiyonga, Uganda's Minister of Defence and facilitator of the negotiations, presented a revised draft agreement based on contributions from both parties.
+On 12 July, Crispus Kiyonga, Uganda's Minister of Defence and facilitator of the negotiations, presented a revised draft agreement based on contributions from both parties.
 Although this draft indicated some advancement in the discussions, it required further negotiation and refinement, particularly regarding three contentious issues: integration, disarmament, and amnesty for M23 members.
 The United Nations opposed offering amnesty to individuals accused of serious international crimes, as outlined in the 2006 Guidelines for United Nations Representatives on Certain Aspects of Negotiations for Conflict Resolution.
 The Congolese government, in March 2013, echoed this stance, disapproving of amnesty provisions for serious crimes.
 On 19 July 2013, the Group of Experts assisting the UNSC Committee established under resolution 1533 submitted its interim report to the Committee, indicating that M23 continued to receive limited support from Rwanda.
 On 31 July, a summit of the International Conference on the Great Lakes Region (ICGLR) convened in Nairobi, reaffirming commitment to the Framework and the Kampala dialogue.
 The summit called on various envoys to assist in the process and acknowledged the Technical Support Committee's efforts in establishing benchmarks for implementing the peace, security, and cooperation framework.
 The summit urged increased collaboration between MONUSCO and regional security mechanisms, while also expressing interest from Kenya and Sudan in joining the framework, with leaders requesting that the UN consider their applications.
 Following consultations with the African Union and SADC, both nations were invited to participate in the Regional Oversight Mechanism meeting in New York on 23 September.